marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _BootFromVolume:

-QUI
 By default Virtual Machines are instantiated using the local disk of the Cloud compute node.
 This means that, in case of failure of the compute node, it may happen that the virtual machine content is lost.

-For production servers which are not fully redundant and load balanced, to improve the availability it is advisable to use an external storage volume for the system disk of the virtual machine.
+For production servers which are not fully redundant, to improve the availability it is advisable to use external storage (i.e. a volume) for the system disk of the virtual machine.
 The advantage is also that, if the compute node hosting the virtual machine has to be switched off e.g. for maintenance, the Cloud administrator before doing this operation can live-migrate the instance to another Cloud compute node